-In light of the agreements in principle between the Class Action plaintiffs and certain of the defendants, the question arises as to when a distribution to Class A shareholders can be reasonably expected to occur?
+In light of the agreements in principle between the Class Action plaintiffs and certain of the defendants, the question arises as to when a distribution to Class A shareholders can be reasonably expected to occur.
 The Receiver is of the view that it would be unable to make an application to Court recommending a distribution to the shareholders prior to the following being resolved or otherwise dealt with by the Court:

-- The plaintiffs, directors and officers, and where appropriate, the Receiver on behalf of Crocus, will have to finalize the arrangement agreed to in December 2007.
-The settlement will need to be documented in a formal settlement agreement. - The agreements in principle between the plaintiffs and the other defendants need to be documented in formal settlement agreements. - The settlement agreements will have to be approved by the Class Action Court and all subject conditions in the agreements will need to be satisfied.
-The Court has now set May 20, 2008, and June 23, 2008, as dates for applications to approve any settlement agreement which have been finalized and executed. - The indemnification claimed by Wellington West will have to be considered.
+- The plaintiffs, directors and officers, and where appropriate, the Receiver on behalf of Crocus, will have to finalize the arrangements outlined above and all settlements will need to be documented in formal settlement agreements. - The agreements in principle between the plaintiffs and the other defendants need to be documented in formal settlement agreements. - The settlement agreements will have to be approved by the Class Action Court and all subject conditions in the agreements will need to be satisfied. - The indemnification claimed by Wellington West will have to be considered.

 Assuming that all of these issues are addressed and approvals received, the Receiver would make an application to Court recommending a distribution.
-The Receiver estimates the earliest that an interim distribution could take place is the fall of 2008.
+The Receiver estimates the earliest that an interim distribution could take place is late fall of 2008.